The Neo-Impressionism Painter – Maximilien Luce

 Maximilien Luce (1858 – 1941) was a prolific French neo-impressionism painter, lithographer and draftsman.
 In the beginning, Luce paints in the impressionism style.
-However later he adopts the divisionism style (pointillism), inspired by the avant-garde Neo-Impressionism painters Signac, Seurat and Pissarro.
+However later he adopts the divisionism style (pointillism), inspired by Neo-Impressionism painters Signac, Seurat and Pissarro.

 Maximilien Luce was born into a poor family and lived in Montparnasse, a working-class district of Paris .
 When he was thirteen, he witnessed government forces killing revolutionaries of the Paris Commune of 1871.
 This event will forever haunt him.